ModernHumanAnatomy/MHACapstone/docs/initial-steps.md

     ---

-    :one: [Find a Mentor](finding-a-mentor.md) and a Capstone Chair and complete the [Capstone Authorization Packet](assets/Capstone-Authorization-Packet.pdf)
+    :one: [Find a Mentor](finding-a-mentor.md) and a Capstone Chair.
+Complete the [Capstone Authorization Packet](assets/Capstone-Authorization-Packet.pdf)

 -   :fontawesome-solid-calendar-plus: [**Assignments**](assignments.md)